 - better braking performance with the calliper systems gripping the disc with increased force

 In terms of the drawbacks they can be heavier and they certainly are more complex making maintenance a specialist exercise potentially.
 In terms of the future we reckon your going to struggle to have anything else moving forwards.
-With bike porn such as the Cube Agree SLT Disc coming into the market creeping over the £3k marker it is a reasonable signal that lower end models will follow suit.
+With bikes such as the Cube Agree SLT Disc coming into the market creeping over the £3k marker it is a reasonable signal that lower end models will follow suit.
 The Boardman SLS Disc released last year is a lower end example of such a bike and sub £1,000 models are starting to become available.

 The UCI ban is the final hurdle for road bikes with disc brakes as they have relaxed the ruling for cyclocross.
 As they have given approval for trials in road bikes there is still possibility for the ban to be lifted in 2017 opening the door for mass market adoption.
 Across the Team Trivelo range of bikes we are yet to have any road bikes sporting discs but with so many on offer this year is likely to see that change.
 Our current favourite is the Pinarello Dogma F8 Disc.
 Bloody gorgeous.